Explore assembly dependency diagram

 There are several ways to show/hide items on the diagram:

-To pan and zoom the diagram, use the controls in the upper left corner of the diagram area.
-Alternatively, you can pan the diagram using scroll bars or click anywhere in the diagram area outside the diagram items and drag while the hand cursor is shown.
-For zooming, you can also use the mouse wheel.
+To pan and zoom the diagram, use Alternatively, you can pan the diagram using your touchpad, scroll bars or You can also use mouse wheel for zooming.

 The diagram layout is calculated automatically, but you can change it if necessary: all items can be moved.
 To move an item, first click it to select, and then click and drag it while the cross cursor is shown.